Squarespace Website Builder Review: Most Beautiful Templates 2023?

 How many times have you visited a site and thought "Oh, they must have used Squarespace!"?
-Pages created using the New York-based website builder have a very unique look: elegant, clean, perhaps even sterile, but unmistakably Squarespace.
-The style is so popular that some of its competitors have tried imitating it, albeit with varying degrees of success.
-We'll look at whether Squarespace is all show, or if there's substance beyond the hype.
+Pages created with the New York-based website builder have a unique look: elegant, clean, perhaps even sterile, but unmistakably Squarespace.
+The style is so popular that some competitors have tried imitating it, with varying degrees of success.

 What Is Squarespace?

-Squarespace is a website builder and e-commerce platform that makes creating a website or online store simple, even without any programming experience.
-Founded as a blog service in 2004 by Anthony Casalena (who was a student at the time), Squarespace has grown into one of the most popular site-building tools out there, launching an IPO in 2021.
+Squarespace ⇱ is a site builder that makes creating a website or online store simple, even if you don't have any programming experience.
+Founded in 2004 as a blogging service by Anthony Casalena (then a student), the company has grown into one of the most popular site-building tools out there, launching an IPO in 2021.

-So far as appearances are concerned, Squarespace seems to be a classic American success story, however, glory has a notorious tendency to fade quickly.
-For that reason, and to provide the best assessment of the platform possible, we've examined it here.
+It seems that Squarespace is a classic American success story, however, glory can quickly fade.
+For that reason, and to provide the best possible assessment of the platform, we've reviewed it below.

 Easy to use

-Lacking a true app marketplace, few extensions available
+No app marketplace, only a few extensions available

 Templates too similar to one another